StackStorm-Exchange/stackstorm-st2/README.md

   is serialized as JSON.
 * ``kv.grep_object`` - Find datastore items which name matches the provided query amd deserialize their values from JSON serialized objects.

+* ``kv.get_entry`` - Retrieve entry object in a JSON serialized object from the datastore.
+An entry is a standard JSON object with properties.
+  Fails if the datastore key does not exist.
+* ``kv.upsert_entry_property`` - Update or insert a property in the named entry of a JSON serialized object.
+Then, serialize and store the updated object.
+  The property's value may be any json-serializable type.
+  Fails if the datastore key does not exist.
+* ``kv.delete_entry_property`` - Delete a property from a named entry of a JSON serialized object in the datastore.
+If the entry is empty, delete it as well.
+  Fails if the datastore key does not exist.

 Note: ``kv.set`` and ``kv.get`` actions support compressing value before storing it in a datastore and decompressing it when retrieving it from